ziggh28/redeem/README.md

 # what I've learn:
-that there's never a one size fits all with code. every problem as unique  own unique answer even if it's the same as catcollector
-& im still good at this
+that there's never a one size fits all with code. every problem as unique answer even if it's the same as catcollector & im still good at this